Link Year Student Handbook

 Office of Disability Services

+The Office of Disability Services of John Brown University coordinates services needed by students who have physical, learning, emotional, and psychological/psychiatric disabilities.
 If you have a documented disability, you may qualify for reasonable accommodations.
 However, you must be registered with this office to receive any accommodations.
-For further information or to discuss your individual situation, call the Director of Student Support Services (479.524.7400) to schedule an appointment.
+For further information or to discuss your individual situation, contact Mr. Kyle Ireland, Director of Student Support Services at 479.524.7400 or KIreland@jbu.edu.

-Current information about the JBU library, links to online resources, an interlibrary loan form, MLA and APA style guides, and access to the library’s online catalog can be found at the library’s website: http://www.jbu.edu/library.
+Current information about the JBU library, links to online resources, an interlibrary loan form, MLA and APA style guides, and access to the library’s online catalog can be found at the library’s website.

 GENERAL INFORMATION & CONTACTS